Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- In 44 of 82 games this season, Cleveland and its opponents have gone over 216.5 points.
+- Cleveland and its opponents have scored more than 214.5 points in 47 of 82 games this season.

-- Cleveland's contests this year have an average point total of 219.1, 2.6 more points than this game's over/under.
+- Cleveland has an average total of 219.1 in its outings this year, 4.6 more points than this matchup's over/under.

 - The Cavaliers are 44-38-0 ATS this season.

-- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by bookmakers this season.
+- This season, Cleveland has won 27 of its 30 games, or 90%, when favored by at least -225 on the moneyline.

-- The moneyline for this contest implies a 69.2% chance of a victory for the Cavaliers.
+- The Cavaliers have a 69.2% chance to win this game based on the implied probability of the moneyline.

 Knicks Betting Records & Stats

-- New York has played 61 games this season that ended with a combined score above 216.5 points.
+- New York has combined with its opponent to score more than 214.5 points in 62 of 82 games this season.

-- New York's games this year have had a 229.1-point total on average, 12.6 more points than this matchup's over/under.
+- The average total for New York's games this season has been 229.1, 14.6 more points than this matchup's over/under.

-- The Knicks have been underdogs in 39 games this season and have come away with the win 19 times (48.7%) in those contests.
+- The Knicks have been victorious in 19, or 48.7%, of the 39 contests they have been chosen as underdogs in this season.

-- New York has a record of 2-6 when it is set as the underdog by +180 or more by bookmakers this season.
+- This season, New York has won two of its eight games when it is the underdog by at least +180 on the moneyline.

-- The moneyline set for this matchup implies New York has a 35.7% chance of walking away with the win.
+- New York has an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)